Introducing the Descriptive Parametric Model: Gaseous Profiles for Galaxies, Groups, and Clusters: Descriptive Parametric Model Formalism

 \section{Descriptive Parametric Model Formalism}

 The Descriptive Parametric Model (DPM) consists of a set of radial profiles that depend on physical radius $r$, halo mass $M$, and redshift $z$.
 We model the radial profiles of three properties: gas pressure $P$, electron density $n_\mathrm{e}$, and gas metallicity $Z$.
-The model started as a set of single power laws expressing these three properties as functions of $r$, $M$, and $z$, resulting in a parametric model consists of 12 parameters, including three normalization parameters.
 Previous CGM studies often parametrized the gas thermodynamic profiles with some simplifying assumptions and a minimal set of parameters (e.g. \citealp{Miller2013,Faerman2017,Voit2017,Stern2019,Oren2024}).
 However, we opted to emphasize flexibility over simplicity, and therefore added more parameters to account for curvature of the radial profiles.
 The rationale behind this is that better future data will allow more complex radial profiles to be fit to the CGM of galaxies.

 Two other factors motivated the decision for a more complex parametrization.
 First, pressure and density profiles of observed clusters and groups have curved profiles with different power-law slopes at inner, transition, and outer radii \citep[e.g.][]{Arnaud2010,McDonald2017}.
 Second, modern cosmological simulations of clusters and groups show radial profiles with curvature \citep[e.g.][]{opp21,braspenning2024}.
 We therefore use the generalized NFW (gNFW) profile of \citet{Nagai2007}, who simultaneously fitted simulated and observed cluster profiles.